June 3, 2024

 Jacqueline T. Chan, MD, FAAP, DABOM

-Dr. Jacqueline Chan received her medical degree from University of Santo Thomas Faculty of Medicine, completed her Pediatric residency at Sinai Children´s Hospital, and her Pediatric endocrinology Fellowship at University Of Illinois Chicago/ Rush University.
+Dr. Jacqueline Chan completed her Pediatric residency at Sinai Children's Hospital, and her Pediatric endocrinology Fellowship at University Of Illinois Chicago/ Rush University.

-Dr. Chan is currently an Assistant Professor of Pediatrics at the University of Utah and is in the Division of Pediatric Endocrinology at Primary Children´s Medical Center where Dr. Chan leads a multidisciplinary team for children with obesity.
-Her interest is on comorbidities associated with pediatric obesity, mainly Type 2 diabetes and lipid disorders, as well as Hypothalamic obesity.
+Dr. Chan is currently an Assistant Professor of Pediatrics at the University of Utah and is in the Division of Pediatric Endocrinology at Primary Children´s Medical Center where Dr. Chan and is leading a multidisciplinary team for children with obesity.
+Her interest is on comorbidities associated with pediatric obesity mainly Type 2 diabetes and lipid disorders, as well as Hypothalamic obesity.

 Pediatric Research Update | Power of All, Power of Many and Power of One: Obesity and Advocacy